palette-software/palette-splunk-logger/README.md

 ## Is Palette Splunk Logger supported?

 Palette Splunk Logger is licensed under the MIT License.
-For professional support please contact developers@palette-software.com
+For professional support please contact <developers@palette-software.com>.

-**TODO: Clarify support part!**

 Any bugs discovered should be filed in the [Palette Splunk Logger Git issue tracker](https://github.com/palette-software/palette-splunk-logger/issues) or contribution is more than welcome.